 Found in 33 Collections and/or Records:

-Overview This collection documents the advocacy work of the AIDS Legislative Committee (ALC), a grassroots non-profit organization in Maryland, between 1989 and 2007.
+This collection documents the advocacy work of the AIDS Legislative Committee (ALC), a grassroots non-profit organization in Maryland, between 1989 and 2007.
 It documents the administration of the ALC, the ALC's positions regarding Maryland HIV/AIDS legislation, the advocacy work and testimonies provided by the ALC, and other materials related to HIV/AIDS in Maryland.

-Scope and Contents A collection of documents and program materials from Empower Baltimore Management Corporation's 19-year existence.
-The collection includes documents and materials related to workforce development, job creation, neighborhood empowerment and revitalization, and evaluations for the programs.
+This collection documents the activities of the Empower Baltimore Management Corporation and its 19-year existence in Baltimore, Maryland spanning 1988 to 2013.
+The collection includes 78 linear feet of documents and program materials related to workforce development, job creation, neighborhood empowerment and revitalization, and evaluations for the programs.

 This collection documents the activities of John A. Donaho & Associates between 1950 and 1969.
 John A. Donaho and Associates was a consulting firm based in Baltimore County, Maryland, owned and operated by John A. Donaho, that worked with local, state, and international governments and clients.
 Materials are mainly textual and include preliminary and finished company reports.